Docklands Light Railway extension - Public Address and passenger information system

-- Closely liaising with the principle contractor and electrical sub-contractor to ensure the project progresses smoothly and is delivered on time
+- Closely liaising with the principal contractor and electrical sub-contractor to ensure the project progressed smoothly and was delivered on time.

 - Conducting environmental tests to ensure broadcast sound is not a nuisance to local residence and falls within the remit of each station’s planning application.

 - Providing client familiarisation and training to DLR’s maintenance teams.

 In order for the Sound Communication System to be effective, it has been designed in such a way that station announcements can be clearly heard on the platforms, yet mitigating the nuisance effect of overspill to local residents.